indieisaconcept/homeyscriptkit/README.md

 - Testing and debugging
 - Best practices and troubleshooting

+## GitHub Actions Automation

+This repository includes automated CI/CD workflows for testing, building, and deploying HomeyScripts to your Homey device.

+### What It Does

+- **Tests** - Runs linting and unit tests on all branches
+- **Builds** - Compiles TypeScript scripts to JavaScript on all branches
+- **Syncs** - Deploys scripts to your Homey device (on main branch merges)

+### Setup Required

+To enable automatic deployment, configure GitHub repository secrets for your Homey device.
+See [.github/workflows/README.md](.github/workflows/README.md) for detailed setup instructions and advanced features like manual sync triggers.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.